Special offer

 6. Put employees first

-Build a strong company with a healthy culture by putting your employees first.
-Initiatives like flexible schedules, focusing on productivity instead of time, hybrid work, paid time off policies, convenient family-centred benefits, and encouraging employees to take breaks forms the foundation for a strong company that supports and cares about its employees.
+You could build a strong, healthy company culture by putting your employees first.
+Initiatives like flexible schedules, focusing on productivity instead of time, hybrid work, paid-time-off policies, convenient family-centred benefits, and encouraging employees to take breaks form the foundation of a company that supports and cares about its employees.

 7. Allow customized schedules

-Empower your employees by allowing customized schedules.
-The traditional Monday to Friday 9-5 doesn’t work for many people anymore, especially working parents.
-Here are some ways you can modify schedules:
+You could empower your employees by allowing customized schedules.
+The traditional Monday to Friday, 9-5 doesn’t work for many people anymore, especially working parents.
+Here are some ways you could modify schedules:

-• Offer periodic extended lunch breaks to take care of errands or for a mental health break
+• Periodic extended lunch breaks to take care of errands or for a mental health break

-• A four-day work week working ten-hour days allow for a three-day weekend
+• A four-day work week working ten-hour days to allow for a three-day weekend

 • Three days of remote work and two days in the office

-• As long as your employees stay productive and meet their targets, everybody wins.
+As long as your employees stay productive and meet their targets, these ways of working may be optimal.

 8. Ask for employee availability before scheduling meetings

-Always consider employee availability before scheduling meetings, check-ins, or catch-up calls, whether in one-on-one or group settings.
-Working parents rely on their schedules, so any interruptions or adjustments need a warning.
+Consider employee availability before scheduling meetings, check-ins, or catch-up calls, whether in one-on-one or group settings.
+Working parents rely on their schedules, so any interruptions or adjustments require advance notice.
 Otherwise, accommodations may not be possible.

 9. Label communications clearly

 Categorizing your communications, especially after hours, shows courtesy and respect.
-When employees receive an after-hours text or email without any indication if an immediate response is necessary, it causes them unnecessary stress.
+When employees receive an after-hours text or email with no indication of whether an immediate response is necessary, it causes unnecessary stress.
 And not just for working parents.
-Maintain a healthy work-life balance by including a simple header that says something like:
+You could help employees maintain a healthy work-life balance by including a simple header that says something like:

 • Not urgent